Toolify

 How to Improve Credit Card Eligibility — Proven Steps

 If your eligibility score came back low, these are the specific actions that genuinely improve your position.
-These take time — credit improvement is measured in months, not days.
+Credit improvement is measured in months, not days.

 Never miss a payment — ever

 Set up autopay for the minimum amount on all existing cards and loans.
-A single missed payment stays on your credit report for 2-7 years depending on your country.
+A single missed payment stays on your credit report for 2-7 years.

 Keep credit utilisation below 30%